JuliaLang/julia/doc/src/manual/interfaces.md

 Base.BroadcastStyle(::Type{<:ArrayAndChar}) = Broadcast.ArrayStyle{ArrayAndChar}()
 ```

-This forces us to also define a `broadcast_similar` method:
+This means we must also define a corresponding `broadcast_similar` method:
 ```jldoctest
 function Base.broadcast_similar(::Broadcast.ArrayStyle{ArrayAndChar}, ::Type{ElType}, inds, bc) where ElType
     # Scan the inputs for the ArrayAndChar: